KeerthX/imageu/README.md

 # ImageU

-**ImageU** is an advanced image processing application that provides an intuitive UI for applying various image enhancement and transformation techniques.
+**ImageU** is an simple image processing application that provides an intuitive UI for applying various image enhancement and transformation techniques.
 It includes real-time image processing, a modern full-screen UI, and dynamic parameter adjustments.

 ## 🚀 Features